csci-1301/csci-1301.github.io/docs/topics_list.md

     - Object-oriented paradigm and  data hiding
 - The difference between roles (user, tester, programmer)
 - How complex piece of software _reuse_ previous pieces.
-- The importance of security :lock:
+- The importance of security 🛡️
     - Types of attack (malware, phishing, social engineering, zero-day)
     - Types of loss (loss of integrity / availability / confidentiality)